Steven Alexandre da Costa

 International & Comparative Legal Research : LAW JD 748

-To understand international law, it is necessary to develop expertise in working with the diverse sources of this area of law.
-Students will learn to navigate the international system and locate the relevant primary sources of law, including treaties, decisions of international tribunals, documents of international organizations and other sources of state practice.
-The course will explore the United Nations, the European Union and the WTO, among other organizations; topics will include international trade, human rights and "private" international law.
+An important component of understanding international law is mastering all the diverse sources of this area of law.
+Students will learn to navigate the international system as well as the relevant primary sources of law.
+Student will learn research strategies and skills for locating treaties, decisions of international tribunals, documents of international organizations and other sources of state practice.
+Among the organizations the course will discuss the United Nations, the OAS, the EU and the WTO.
 In addition, students will be introduced to strategies for researching the law of foreign jurisdictions.
 Students will gain hands-on experience in answering legal research questions in the area of international and comparative law.
-Classes will combine instruction and hands-on exercises using major print sources, subscription databases, and web-based resources for international legal research.
-Students will be evaluated on several grounds, including class participation, regular assignments, quizzes and a final project.
-NOTE: This seminar satisfies the Upper-class Professional Skills requirement.SPRG 2016: LAW JD 748 A1 , Jan 21st to Apr 7th 2016
+Classes will combine instruction and hands-on exercises using major print, electronic, and web based resources for international law research.
+NOTE: This class satisfies the upper-class Professional Skills requirement and counts toward the 6 credit Experiential Learning requirement.FALL 2016: LAW JD 748 A1 , Sep 7th to Dec 7th 2016